get-glu/glu/docs/guides/gitops-implementation.md

 Instead, all it requires the implementer to do is explain how to read and write the definition to a target repository root tree.
 The source then takes care of the rest of the contribution lifecycle.

-> There are further ways to configure the resulting commit message, PR title, and body via other methods on your type.
+> There are also further ways to configure the resulting commit message, PR title, and body via other methods on your type.

 **GitOps Example: Reading from filesystem**